Reason #1 why the Wizard likes Bovada:

 Introduction

 Pontoon is sometimes said to be an early version of blackjack.
-Today Pontoon is offered by Real Time Gaming, Playtech, Microgaming, Galewind Software, and Cryptologic Internet casinos.
-In Pontoon any five-card hand or a pontoon (same thing as a blackjack) pay 2 to 1, including after splitting.
+Today Pontoon is offered by Real Time Gaming, Playtech, Microgaming, Betsoft, Galewind Software, Nucleus and Cryptologic Internet casinos.
+In Pontoon, any five-card hand or a pontoon (same thing as a blackjack) pay 2 to 1, including after splitting.
 However there is no dealer up card and the dealer wins on ties.
 There are several other rule changes from blackjack so read carefully before playing.

 Australian Pontoon, which is what Americans call Spanish 21, is a completely separate game, and is addressed on my page on Australian Pontoon.